zRainbxw/HCF/CONTRIBUTING.md

 Small contributions (For example: Code errors, Gameplay issues, General crashes) are made by pull requests only.

-Large contributions are made forks only, for new feature implementations, they must go through our [change proposal](#change_proposal) so that the collaborators and the community decide if it is necessary to implement it or not
+Large contributions are made forks only, for new feature implementations, they must go through our [Change Proposal](#change_proposal) so that the collaborators and the community decide if it is necessary to implement it or not

+# Change Proposal

 # License
 This plugin is licensed [GPL-3.0](LICENSE)